meng-ze/ai_projects/README.md

 Reinforcement learning is an implementation of simple machine learning algorithms like value iteration, Q learning, and reinforcemnt learning itself.
 These approaches take a more general approach to playing pacman using features extracted along with weights updated through training.

 Wumpus is an implementation of constructing the knowledge base and implementing simple search routines uses for planning.
-THe alogirhtms includes DFS and Astar.
+The alogirhtms includes DFS and Astar.
 The main part of this project is to build a propositional logic (PL) agent capable of solving a variant of the Hunt The Wumpus game